-Tax Evasion.
 Al Capone in one of his sporadic attempts at public relations opened a soup kitchen during the Great Depression.
 For millions, soup kitchens provided the only food they would see all day.

 On March 4th 1933, Franklin D. Roosevelt became the 32nd President of the United States.

 The first successful solo around-the-world flight was completed by Wiley Post.

 Unemployment in the United States reached its highest level in the winter of 1932 / 1933 with nearly 1 in 3 people out of work.

 The fabled “Loch Ness Monster” was spotted in Scotland for the first time.

-Adolf Hitler announced the state-sponsored “People’s
+Adolf Hitler announced the state-sponsored “People’s Car” – “Volkswagen”.

-st Amendment was passed repealing the 18 th Amendment ending the prohibition of alcohol.
+The 21st Amendment was passed repealing the 18th Amendment ending the prohibition of alcohol.

 Disney introduced the character of “Donald Duck” in the animated short “The Little Wise Hen.”